 “I came to Mr. Baez.
 I explained to him my interest in construction.
 He sent me info sessions and a couple of programs.
 One was the East Side Settlement.
 What I liked about it was that I had gotten my CPR certification there.
 I had to take a four-week class for my OSHA 30.
 It taught me all the essential things that I would need to know on the construction site about safety, how to keep my peers safe, and how to do my job correctly.
 I really liked that experience.”

 With multiple certifications completed before graduation, Datone is lining up workforce training programs for this summer that will put him on a path toward a full-time job.

 “I’ve been going to many different info sessions.
 It’s helped me pick out the best program that will fit for me.
 I’m working on the The HOPE Program; they are able to place you in a paid training program where you have a guide teaching you the things you need to know so you’re able to get out in the field.
 I have to wait until I’m 18 and have my high school diploma.
 Once I have all of that, I’m ready to get started.
 I see myself eventually owning my own company.
 One of my big goals is to build a home for me from scratch.”

 Datone knew that during the height of the pandemic that entering the workforce immediately after graduation was the best fit for him.

 “I knew during quarantine that I didn’t want to go to college.
 So I made the decision: if I’m not going to go to school, continue my career then.
-At first, I didn’t think [my advisor] would be able to provide me with different programs or opportunities if I didn’t want to go to college, but when we sat down, he told me that college isn’t for everyone.
+At first, I didn’t think would be able to provide me with different programs or opportunities if I didn’t want to go to college, but when we sat down, he told me that college isn’t for everyone.
 There’s ways to start your career early if you’re not going to college.
 It was a really impactful conversation.”

 He has important advice to share with other students who are considering their options after graduating from high school, in addition to passing along what he has learned throughout his journey: